Purchase products

 So we are told that this messenger will prepare the way for the Messiah.
 John the Baptist also says that he was not worthy to carry the Messiah’s sandals.

 So what are the odds of this, “I send My messenger, And he will prepare the way before me.” coming to pass?
 That alone would probably be one in a million but we said only one in 1,000.
-You don’t agree?
-How many times in your life have you seen someone making statements about a Messiah coming and that they are not worthy of carrying that Messiah’s sandals?
-If you saw someone like that on a street corner on the way to work this morning, then I must ask if someone then came to present themselves as the Messiah to fulfill the messengers prophecy?
-I think not!
-Let’s assume that in any given year there was a minimum of 10 million Jews in the world.
-If that is the case, then this should have happened 10,000 times every year.
-Again, I think you would agree that this is not the case.
 We did not even address the fact that the temple must still be standing.
 Remember, “Will suddenly come to His temple.”
 And that this Lord will have a covenant, “Even the Messenger of the covenant, In whom you delight.”
 Does this new covenant that the Lord is delivering, when He comes to the temple, bring anything to mind?
 Would you agree that this new covenant might be our salvation through the blood of Christ?
 Remember that the previous covenant from the Old Testament, defined by God through Moses, required the blood sacrifices of unblemished animals.
 Now God has replaced that covenant with His unblemished Son.
 Again, I think that saying there is one chance in 1,000 that this could happen without God’s intervention is a ridiculous understatement.

 Our God is an awesome God, and He is not afraid to thread the needle with a prophecy.
 It’s impossible to bring this to pass unless you control history.
 There is only one who can make this claim, and I’m sorry to be redundant, but we should recall how confident He is in making His claim.